mrssd/wc-telegram-notifications/readme.txt

 A lightweight plugin that sends WooCommerce order or stock updates to Telegram using a bot.

 == Description ==
 - Send WooCommerce order status updates to Telegram
+- Without adding any delay in order checkouts
 - Send Products out of stock or Limited quantity notification
 - Support Telegram super group with different topic
 - Support for both direct Telegram Bot API and Google Apps Script integration for countries have limit access to Telegram APIs